Sophie von Haselberg: Career

 After graduating college in 2008, von Haselberg worked at an ad agency in China.

 In October 2014, von Haselberg made her New York City theater debut at the Vineyard Theatre, in the play Billy and Ray, directed by Garry Marshall (who had directed her mother, Bette Midler in Beaches).

 In 2015, von Haselberg received a favorable review for her role in the Woody Allen film Irrational Man, which starred Joaquin Phoenix and Emma Stone.
 Allen stated,She's wonderful.
 She came in with a lot of other women that read and she's the spitting image of her [mother] and she was just good… I thought she was so good that I combined her part.
 There was another part to[o] and when I gave her the role, then I dropped the other character out of the movie and worked it so that she could have a double role, so [she] could appear more frequently [']cause she was impressive… She projects intelligence because she's intelligent.
 Also in 2015, von Haselberg was cast in a pilot for MTV starring Nicole Byer, and in October of the same year, she started shooting The Wizard of Lies for HBO.

 In 2017, she filmed the role of Joyce in the historical drama film Ask for Jane, released the following year.
 In 2018, she played Linda Elwell in FX's The Assassination of Gianni Versace: American Crime Story.
 She appeared in season 2, episode 1 and the Season Finale of FX's Pose as ACT UP activist Syd.

 Personal life

-On June 6, 2020, von Haselberg married Harry J. N. Guinness in Millbrook, New York, at the home of her parents.
+On June 6, 2020, von Haselberg married Harry J.N.
+Guinness, the youngest son of Timothy Whitmore Newton Guinness, in Millbrook, New York, at the home of her parents.